Is Atlassian Corporation (TEAM) a Keeper?

 Analysts’ Opinion of TEAM

-Many brokerage firms have already submitted their reports for TEAM stocks, with Piper Sandler repeating the rating for TEAM by listing it as a “Neutral.”
-The predicted price for TEAM in the upcoming period, according to Piper Sandler is $148 based on the research report published on November 04th of the current year 2022.
+Many brokerage firms have already submitted their reports for TEAM stocks, with Barclays repeating the rating for TEAM by listing it as a “Equal Weight.”
+The predicted price for TEAM in the upcoming period, according to Barclays is $155 based on the research report published on December 15th of the current year 2022.

-Macquarie, on the other hand, stated in their research note that they expect to see TEAM reach a price target of $147, previously predicting the price at $287.
+Piper Sandler, on the other hand, stated in their research note that they expect to see TEAM reach a price target of $148, previously predicting the price at $283.
 The rating they have provided for TEAM stocks is “Neutral” according to the report published on November 04th, 2022.

-Bernstein gave a rating of “Outperform” to TEAM, setting the target price at $257 in the report published on July 20th of the current year.
+Macquarie gave a rating of “Neutral” to TEAM, setting the target price at $147 in the report published on November 04th of the current year.

 Insider Trading